 All outcome variables were obtained from the encounter data extracted from MQD's HPMMIS system and quality measures from the HEDIS PLD 2021.
-Outcome variables included the counts PMPM of ED visits, outpatient visits, inpatient visits, and inpatient length of stay in 2021 for members.
-In addition, to explore the relationship between primary care utilization and outcomes among sub-populations, several outcomes for multiple sub-populations were also tested:
+Outcome variables included the PMPM counts of ED visits, inpatient visits, and inpatient length of stay in 2021 for members.
+In addition, the relationship between diabetes and behavioral health and primary care utilization, with different scopes of service under different definitions was investigated.